Pelvic Health

 Pelvic floor dysfunction can be a contributory factor to women’s health in many ways.
 Therefore, we provide specialist pelvic physiotherapy to assess and treat pelvic organ prolapse, urinary incontinence, bowel constipation and dysfunction, pelvic pain and specific ante-natal / post-natal concerns.
 Also, we assess and treat many of the symptoms related to physical changes during and after the menopause.
-We do this via our “Well woman screening” and “Mum MOT”.
+We do this via our well woman screening and Mummy Check.
 The initial consultation and follow up treatments at Rachel Disley Physiotherapy are all of similar time lengths so we can adjust, progress and maximise every aspect of your treatment at each session.
 We will work to make every treatment and training session as efficient as possible.
 Every assessment will identify your main concerns and the most efficient treatment to achieve your individual goals.

 Our complete physiotherapy approach is to combine specialist treatment of pelvic floor dysfunction with mainstream musculoskeletal physiotherapy practice.
 We believe that everyone deserves the professional opinion of a specialist pelvic health physiotherapist that sets goals that are specific to you.

 At the initial assessment, I will ask you to describe your symptoms, how long and how they are affecting you.
-If you don't experience any symptoms, don't worry as a pelvic health/lifestyle assessment can be a useful screening for potential future problems and identify any lifestyle factors that can be adjusted to maximise your pelvic health throughout life eg prevent prolapse, constipation or incontinence.
+If you don't experience any symptoms don't worry, as a pelvic health/lifestyle assessment can be a useful screening for potential future problems, and identify any lifestyle factors that can be adjusted to maximise your pelvic health throughout life e.g. to prevent prolapse, constipation or incontinence.

 Urinary incontinence (UI) affects up to 50% of women, the majority of whom have stress urinary incontinence (SUI) (Markland et al., 2008).
 This involuntary leakage of urine during exertion (e.g., coughing, running, jumping).
 First line of best practice treatment for bladder incontinence includes physiotherapist-supervised pelvic floor muscle training to relax and/or strengthen the pelvic floor, bladder retraining/drilling to improve toileting habits and dietary advice.
 Pessary use can also be used alongside pelvic floor retraining.